LeVar Burton Reads!

 “Say it could hurt us.”

 They all laughed.
 Boston was silent, thinking.
-“So you’re not dead?” he asked
+“So you’re not dead?” he asked after a while.
+They all laughed.

-“But my Grandma said she was going to join⎯”
+“But my Grandma said she was going to join⎯”

 “Virginia did join us for a while,” said the tall grandmother.